 Designography for Archizoom Associati

-Inspiration for architects and Designer
+Inspiration for architects and designers

-Far ahead of its time
+Far ahead of their time

-Who's Who of Italian interior design
+Who's Who of Italian Interior Design

 Tangible and concrete